ME EN 340

 Learning Outcome

-4. Each student can describe the physical mechanisms involved in radiation heat transfer and apply appropriate relations to model intensity and radiative heat flux to/from a surface.
-Each student can determine total, hemispherical radiative properties of a surface from spectral, directional quantities and apply appropriate models to obtain the net radiative heat rate at a surface and radiative heat exchange between diffuse, gray surfaces forming an enclosure.
+5. Each student can describe the physical mechanisms involved in radiation heat transfer and apply appropriate relations to model intesity and radiative heat flux to/from a surface.
+Each student can determine total, hemispherical radiative properties of a surface from spectral, directional quantities, apply appropriate models to obtain the net radiative heat rate at a serface and determine the radiative heat exchange between diffuse, gray surfaces form an enclosure.

 Title